rezacsedu/rezacsedu.github.io/index.md

 <img class="profile-picture" src="img/1664312512000.jpg" width="150">

-<p style='text-align: justify;> Hello there!
-I'm a Sr. Data Scientist at Fraunhofer FIT and a Postdoc at RWTH Aachen University, Germany.
+<p style='text-align: justify;'> Hello there!
+I'm a Senior Data Scientist at Fraunhofer FIT and a Postdoc at RWTH Aachen University, Germany.
 I did my PhD in Computer Science from RWTH Aachen University, Germany under the supervision of Prof. Dr. Stefan Decker, with distinction (Summan Cum Laude)! </p>

 I received the best paper (NLP) award at a top data science conference.
 And I won the prestigious **ICT Young Researcher Award 2020** for my significant contributions to ICT-related research.